sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-offline-odata/fiori-ios-scpms-offline-odata.md

 ---
-title: Create iOS application with Offline capabilities
+title: Create an iOS App with Offline Capabilities
-description: You will create an iOS application using the SAP Cloud Platform SDK for iOS which will have offline capabilities.
+description: Create an iOS app using the SAP Cloud Platform SDK for iOS which will have offline capabilities.
+This app not only supports offline OData, but also use an offline onboarding flow.
 primary_tag: products>sap-cloud-platform-sdk-for-ios
 tags: [  tutorial>beginner, operating-system>ios, topic>mobile, topic>odata, products>sap-cloud-platform, products>sap-cloud-platform-sdk-for-ios ]
 ---